 This proposal would make the Transporter's Agent the Administrator of this scheme.
 They already receive all reports of theft on behalf of all Transporters and this would therefore prevent duplication of effort.
 It is recognised that this role will incur a cost for the Administrator, and is therefore proposed that those costs be agreed and then deducted from the overall SETS fund each year, such that it is entirely revenue neutral for the Transporter's Agent.

-In order to validate theft detections submitted to the Administrator Suppliers must collect an agreed minimum level of evidence
+In order to validate theft detections submitted to the Administrator Suppliers must collect and retain sufficient evidence to demonstrate that on the balance of probabilities, an offence under the Gas Act has occurred.